UwUClub/R-Type/doc/RFC.md

 The first packet sent by a client to its server **must** be of type [connect](#connect).
 Otherwise, the server will not listen to any of its packets.

 When a client connects the server should:
-   - send [player joined](#player-joined) to the new player and each player already present in the server
+   - send a [player joined](#player-joined) to the new player for each player already present in the server
    - send [enemy spawned](#enemy-spawned) packets to the connecting client, for each enemy already present in the server

 This way the new client is aware of what is going during the gameplay.